cehfisher/cehfisher.github.io/content/blog/aria/index.md

 Since this article was targeted at beginners, there were a few important topics I intentionally glossed over.
 In the next article on ARIA, I plan to explore some more intermediate questions such as:
 <ul class="ul1"><li class="li1"><span class="s1">How do I know what ARIA or HTML element to choose?<br> </span></li><li class="li1"><span class="s1">Where is ARIA supported?<br> </span></li><li class="li1"><span class="s1">How do I test for ARIA?<br> </span></li></ul>

 <p class="p4"><span class="s1">If there are other general ARIA questions you want to see, please let me know in the comments!
-In the meantime, to get even deeper knowledge about ARIA and see additional pattern examples in action, you can enroll in our <a href="https://dequeuniversity.com">Deque University</a> courses.</span></p>
+In the meantime, to get even deeper knowledge about ARIA and see additional pattern examples in action, you can enroll in our <a href="https://dequeuniversity.com" target="_blank" rel="noopener noreferrer">Deque University</a> courses.</span></p>